Contact Us |

 Campaign Committee Registration

 The term “campaign committee” as it relates to the candidate means the candidate, person(s) or committee which accepts contributions or makes expenditures for the purpose of bringing about the nomination or election of an individual to any elected office.
-If a candidate has a campaign committee, the name and address of the committee, its chairperson, treasurer and the candidate must be registered with the Commission prior to accepting any contributions.
+If a candidate has a campaign committee, the name and address of the committee, its chairperson, treasurer and the candidate must be registered with the Georgia Government Transparency Campaign Finance Commission (GGTCFC) PRIOR to accepting any contributions.

 Campaign Committee Rules